DappyKit/demo/README.md

-# DappyKit Hackathon Project 🚀
+# DappyKit Demo Project 🚀

 ## What is DappyKit? 🧩

-Think of DappyKit like a big box of Lego blocks for making cool online apps where you can chat and play with your friends.
+Think of [DappyKit](https://github.com/DappyKit) like a big box of Lego blocks for making cool online apps where you can chat and play with your friends.
 But here's the best part: these apps don't belong to some big company – they belong to everyone who uses them!

 DappyKit helps you build these apps super easily.
 It's like having a superpower that lets you create online playgrounds, games, clubs, or even a place where people can help each other by sharing or lending stuff.